himanshug/druid-hadoop-utils/README.md

 This is a collection of utilities to read druid segments stored on hdfs from hadoop.
 It contains a hadoop input format, pig loader and pig udf for druid complex metrics.
 This code is a prototype really and in very early stages, so some of the details might change.
 That said, I did test it to be working and will update as and when necessary.
 If you have any questions, please post them to druid community user groups.

+It works by fetching the list of segments from druid overlord and then directly reading the segments from HDFS.
+So, overlord is the only druid node used.

 ## Quick Start
 1. Get the code: `git clone https://github.com/himanshug/druid-hadoop-utils.git`
 1. Build: `mvn clean package`